dataeducator/real_estate_linear_regression/README.md

 The intercept is a small negative number, meaning a home with 0 square feet of living would cost around $0.

 The coefficient for sqft_living is about 157, which means that for each additional square foot of living space, I expect the price to increase about $157.

+The results Summary from the statsmodel ordinary least squares shows:

 ![OLS_regression_simple](https://user-images.githubusercontent.com/107881738/213949522-674e75a2-aec9-46cb-93c3-a0c88791e406.png)

 # Insights